ICTU/quality-time/docs/src/deployment.md

     command: --quiet
 ```

 The collector, external server, and internal server all have log level `WARNING` as default.
-This can be overridden by setting an ennvironment variable to `DEBUG`, `INFO`, `WARNING`, `CRITICAL` or `ERROR`.
+This can be overridden by setting an environment variable to `DEBUG`, `INFO`, `WARNING`, `CRITICAL` or `ERROR`.

 | Component       | Log level environment variable |
 | :-------------- | :----------------------------- |